API-Skeletons/zf-oauth2-doctrine/README.md

 Configuration with zfcampus/zf-oauth2
 -------------------------------------

-Add the default storage adapter to the zf-oauth default storage:
+Add the default storage adapter to the zf-oauth default storage.  `zfcampus/zf-oauth2` provides an `oauth2.local.php` file.
+This repository's recommendation is to create a new `config/autoload/oauth2.global.php` file and set the following configuration as well as any OAuth2 server sesstings e.g. `allow_implicit`.

 ```php
 'zf-oauth2' => array(
     'storage' => 'oauth2.doctrineadapter.default',
 ```

 It is possible to use this library with a second set of entities for a second OAuth2 server in the same application using two or more APIs.
+See http://blog.tomhanderson.com/2015/08/using-zf-oauth2-doctrine-for-multiple.html

 Using Default Entities